Inger Lorre: Solo work

 Lorre returned to New Jersey for several years.
 A few spots here and there over time, where Lorre popped up in various places, never evolved into a Nymphs reunion or second album.
 In 1995, she teamed up with Motel Shootout and released the single Burn, on old friend Long Gone John's label, Sympathy for the Record Industry.
 She entered rehab and worked toward permanent recovery.

 She befriended singer Jeff Buckley, and they began collaborating on music.
 Lorre's vocals are featured on "Angel Mine" while Jeff played guitar, sitar, and mouth sax on the track, released on the Jack Kerouac tribute album Kicks Joy Darkness.
 Jeff and Lorre duetted again on the track "Thief Without The Take" contained on Lorre's album Transcendental Medication.
 Buckley also covered "Yard of Blonde Girls" co-written by Lorre, which appeared on Sketches for My Sweetheart the Drunk.
 Sadly, at the height of his popularity, Buckley drowned during an evening swim on May 29, 1997, before the album's release.
 Lorre reemerged from New Jersey with her solo album, Transcendental Medication released on Triple X Records in 1999.

 In 2000, Lorre moved back to Los Angeles, where she painted and appeared in group shows around the city.
 She made a cameo appearance in the 2001 indie film Down and Out with the Dolls, a raunchy, wry, and in-your-face tale of the fast rise and fall of an all-girl, four-piece Portland rock band.
 She performed a cover of Black Flag's "Slip It In" with Henry Rollins on the 2002 album Rise Above.

 On July 17, 2004, Lorre played an acoustic show at Hollywood's The Knitting Factory, performing Nymphs songs, new songs and covers.
 In 2006, a version of The Nymphs popped up in a few places.
-There were plans to have a reunion with all original members, but with the death of original drummer Alex Kirst, it seems unlikely.
+There were plans to have a reunion with all original members, but with the death of original drummer Alex Kirst, it was no longer possible.

-On 3 April 2016, Lorre announced in a Facebook post that she would be performing a show on 27 May 2016 at The Viper Room, "doing 99% Nymphs songs."
+On April 3, 2016, Lorre announced in a Facebook post that she would be performing a show on May 27, 2016, at The Viper Room, "doing 99% Nymphs songs."
+This resulted in her Live at The Viper Room album.

+Lorre's second solo album, produced by Paul Roessler and entitled Gloryland, was released on October 6, 2023, on Kitten Robot Records.

+Illness and death

+In 2024, Lorre was diagnosed with cancer.
+She died from the disease on October 16, 2024, at the age of 61.